telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/drag-and-drop-rows-between-two-grids.md

 # Drag and Drop Rows between Grids

-The example below demonstrates how to Drag and Drop rows between two grids.
+The example below demonstrates how to drag and drop rows between two Kendo UI Grids.

 ###### Example